• Home

 Picture

-The Soup Kitchen had been long been a source of relief to the poor of Berwick in times of severe weather or hardship and when John finally resigned from the Committee in 1880 he was referred to as its “presiding genius”.
+The Soup Kitchen had been long been a source of relief to the poor of Berwick in times of severe weather or hardship.
+When John finally resigned from the Committee in 1880 he was referred to as its “presiding genius”.
 He was also one of the Guardians of the Poor and sat on the Workhouse Finance Committee from at least 1856-59, hardly missing a meeting.
-A Town Councillor for 30 years at his retirement in November 1880, of which he had spent 15 as an Alderman, he was vocal on many issues such as the appointment of a Medical Officer, the paving of the streets, the Berwick Academy and the ongoing costs of the Gaol.
+A Town Councillor for 30 years at his retirement in November 1880, of which he had served 15 as an Alderman, he was vocal on many issues such as the appointment of a Medical Officer, the paving of the streets, the Berwick Academy and the ongoing costs of the Gaol.

 But who was he?

-In the 1841 census the family are living at the home of his wife Hannah’s parents John and Agnes Hoffman (nee Taylor) in Western Lane.
-The “P” against the name of John Hoffman may indicate he was a pensioner of the armed forces the “F” unsurprisingly indicates that he was born in foreign parts.
-However, John is not with his family and this is where it all gets a bit tricky.
+In the 1841 census, John’s family were living in Western Lane at the home of his wife Hannah’s parents, John and Agnes Hoffman (née Taylor).
+(A “P” beside John Hoffman’s name likely indicates that he was a military pensioner, while the “F” confirms he was born in foreign parts.)
+However, John himself is not listed with the household—and this is where matters initially become a little more complicated.

 Picture